 You’ll see Greek influences all over the place.
 This is also due to its location near the popular Greek island of Corfu, with which it has a direct ferry connection.
 We’ll get to that specifically later in this post.

-If you have already booked your cheap flights, you’ll probably want to know what to do in Saranda – right?
-Well, lucky for you below are more than 15 things to do in Saranda and the nearby area.
+If you have already booked your flight to Albania, you’ll probably want to know what to do in Saranda.
+Well, lucky for you, below are more than 15 things to do in Saranda and the nearby area.

-They include both attractions within the city as well as day trips from Saranda.
 There’s plenty to keep you busy for days on end here.
-So, it’s highly recommended that you spend at least three days in Saranda.
+They include attractions within the city and day trips from Saranda in Albania.
+So, it’s highly recommended that you set aside at least three days for your visit to Saranda.

-One of the first things you should do in Saranda is going for a stroll on the Hasan Tahsini Boulevard.
+One of the first things you should do in Saranda is go for a stroll on Hasan Tahsini Boulevard.
 This beautiful pedestrian seaside walkway lies on the north shore of the little bay of Saranda.

-The boulevard offers beach access, while many bars and cafes serve a variety of drinks and snacks.
-In summer, there are fun markets to explore, too, which are exceptional places to find souvenirs.
+The boulevard offers beach access, while many beach clubs and cafes serve various drinks and snacks.
+There are also fun markets to explore in summer, which are exceptional places to find souvenirs.
 This makes for a top-notch first impression of the city.

-Historically, a rather large Jewish community has called Saranda and southern Albania home for many centuries.
-One of the best places to visit in Saranda to explore this fascinating heritage is the old Synagogue Complex near the City Hall.
+Historically, a relatively large Jewish community has called Saranda and southern Albania home for centuries.
+One of the best places to visit in Saranda to explore this fascinating heritage is the old Synagogue Complex near the City Hall like this.

-This ancient building complex dates from the 5th century and once included a school and community center, along with various religious structures.
+This ancient building complex dates from the 5th century and includes a school, community center, and various religious structures.
 After being destroyed by an earthquake, the synagogue was rebuilt as a basilica in the 6th century.

-Enjoy The Views From The 40 Saints Monastery
+3. Enjoy The Breathtaking Views From The 40 Saints Monastery

-Because of remaining war damage, the monastery isn’t in a particularly great state, but just because of its historical importance and wonderful views of Saranda, it’s still worth visiting.
-If you ask permission from Saranda’s city hall, you can enter the surviving crypt.
+Because of the remaining war damage, the monastery isn’t in a particularly great state, but just because of its historical importance and wonderful views of Saranda, it’s still worth visiting.
+You can enter the surviving crypt if you ask permission from Saranda’s city hall.

-One of the most popular destinations in the Albanian Riviera, Ksamil lies just south of Saranda.
-It’s home to one of the best beaches in Saranda, which are filled with beach chairs and lined with bustling bars and restaurants.
+One of the most popular destinations in the Albanian Riviera, Ksamil, lies just south of Saranda.
+It’s home to one of the best beaches in Saranda, filled with a comfy beach chair and bustling bars and restaurants.

-Located just before Ksamil, Mirror Beach is a relatively secluded beach that offers great snorkeling opportunities and is pretty quiet.
-The question, however, is how long that will remain this way since this beach is continuously mentioned in overviews of the best beaches in Saranda Albania.
+Located just before Ksamil, Mirror Beach is a relatively secluded beach that offers excellent snorkeling opportunities and is pretty quiet.
+However, the question is how long that will remain this way since this beach is continuously mentioned in overviews of the pristine beaches in Saranda, Albania.
 Yes, that includes this post, too!

 That being said, Mirror Beach does get crowded in summer, though.
 And because the road in and out is small and bumpy, you’re advised to leave early.

 Just north of Saranda, you’ll find the village of Dhermi, built on the seaward slopes of the Ceraunian Mountains.
-This small town is home to one of the greatest beaches in the Albanian Riviera.
+This small town is home to one of the most incredible beaches on the Albanian Riviera.

 Additionally, experiencing its nightlife is regarded as one of the top things to do in Albania by the youth of Albania.
-It is a small village, though, so it will never be too overwhelmingly busy.
+Even though it’s home to a glorious Saranda beach, this is a small village though, so it will never be too overwhelmingly busy.

-A real Saranda travel experience is not complete without indulging in the city’s delicious fish and seafood.
-This is a rather large coastal city, after all, and its fleet of fishing boats brings in loads of freshly caught fish every day.
+A real Saranda travel experience is incomplete without indulging in the city’s delicious fresh seafood and seafood.
+After all, this is a rather large coastal city, and its fleet of fishing boats brings in loads of freshly caught fish daily.

-You can head over to the fishing harbor and buy all kinds of fish and seafood directly from the fishermen.
-Alternatively, you can find an abundance of different fish dishes adorn Saranda restaurant menus.
+You can head to the fishing harbor and directly buy fish and seafood from the fishermen.
+Alternatively, you can find an abundance of fish dishes adorning Saranda restaurant menus.

-If you like to visit Albania’s national parks, there are a couple of great options near Saranda.
-One of them is Llogara National Park, an incredible coastal mountain park about two hours’ drive north of the city.
+If you like to visit Albania’s national parks, there are some great options near Saranda.
+Llogara National Park is an incredible coastal mountain park about two hours drive north of the city.
 This scenic park lies just north of Dhermi, by the way, so it makes for an enjoyable combination for a day trip from Saranda.

-Seven kilometers long, Borsh Beach, is the longest beach on the Ionia Sea coast.
-It’s considered to be one of the best places in Albania for sunbathers and beach-goers, surrounded by beautiful hills and trees.
+Borsh Beach is the longest beach on the Ionia Sea coast, seven kilometers long.
+It’s considered one of Albania’s best places for sunbathers and beach-goers, surrounded by beautiful hills and trees.

-Because it’s so long, you’ll find stretches where there are plenty of people, but also sections that offer ultimate privacy so, whether you’re feeling like being part of a crowd or basking in solitude, this fantastic beach as it all.
+Because it’s so long, you’ll find stretches with plenty of people and sections that offer ultimate privacy, so whether you’re feeling like part of a crowd or basking in solitude, this fantastic beach has it all.

-Located on a strategic hilltop overlooking Saranda, the Ksamil Islands, the Albanian Riviera, and Corfu, Lekuresi Castle is a major tourist attraction in the Saranda area.
+Located on a strategic hilltop overlooking Saranda, the Ksamil Islands, the Albanian Riviera, and Corfu, Lekuresi Castle is a significant tourist attraction in the Saranda area.

 Dating from the mid-16th century, it’s the perfect destination if you’d like to get out of town for a couple of hours.
 Nowadays, the castle houses a restaurant.
 You can get there by either hiking up for 30-45 minutes or getting a taxi from the city.